coffeecms/coffee_py_face_data_management/README.md

     duplicates = load_face_id_from_images(directory, data, PROCESSING_MODE)
     ```

-    This function will process all images in the specified directory and add face data to `data.json`.
-It also checks for duplicate `user_id`s.
+    This function will process all images in the specified directory, add face data to `data.json`, and check for duplicate `user_id`s.

 2. **Searching for Face Data:**